 'I've heard about it, but I've never heard the outcome of the consultation between our government and the Dalmaranian leaders.'

-'You know the continent of Na'ctaMagh'Ba,' Leia asked.
+'You know the continent of Na'ctaMagh'Ba?'
+Leia asked.

 'You mean the prohibited continent opposite Mas'onom?'

 'Yes, the underground of this continent is a huge maze of natural caves and caverns.
-Our techs have installed a sophisticated residence for our government in case of emergency.
+Our technicians have installed a sophisticated residence for our government in case of emergency.
 That's were we brought Liane after she returned with Luke and Han to Dalmaran.
 The spot can only be reached through the outlet of an underground waterway.
 A special submersible has been build to bring Mon Mothma to this place.
 Liane is living there for some five months now.'
 Leia told Wedge.

 'And that secret residence is also the place where you two secured the Jedi holocrons?'
 Wedge asked.